You will need:

-You will need an Honours degree (minimum 2:2) in a relevant science, including forensic science.
+- a minimum 2:2 honours degree in a relevant science, including forensic science

 Months of entry

-This Masters-level Forensic Bioscience course from Liverpool John Moores University is ideal for forensic science practitioners and science graduates.
-You will have access to state-of-the-art learning facilities plus a research-informed curriculum.
+LJMU's Forensic Bioscience MSc is ideal for forensic science practitioners and science graduates with its state-of-the-art facilities and research-informed curriculum.

-- Suitable for Forensic Science practitioners and science graduates, this course is informed by research and industry links
+- Enrol on this course which is taught by leading experts in the field and informed by research and excellent industry links

 - Enjoy access to state-of-the-art laboratories, crime scene facilities and a moot room